 “…and consider that the longsuffering of our Lord is salvation—as also our beloved brother Paul, according to the wisdom given to him, has written to you…”

-The word “consider” means to think something through to a conclusion.
-The Greek present tense here means to persist in thinking this through until you come to a conclusion.
+The term “consider” carries the idea of to think something through to a conclusion.
+The Greek present tense here means to persist in thinking this through until you come to a determination.

 that the longsuffering of our Lord is salvation—